Why does my pet need a passport?

 The great news is that here at the Pets’n’vets Family, we issue pet passports!

-Please talk to us today if you require a pet passport, or you have any questions about how a no deal Brexit may affect taking your pet abroad.
+Please talk to us today if you require a pet passport, or you have any questions about Brexit may affect taking your pet abroad.

-DEFRA states that if the UK leaves the EU without a deal, then after 29 March 2019 the rules for travelling to EU countries with your pet will change so you should start the process at least 4 months before you travel.
+DEFRA states if the UK leaves the EU without a deal, after 31 October 2019 the rules for travelling to EU countries with your pet will change.
+You should start the process at least 4 months before you travel.